-Check the operation of the VSS hardware and software providers
+Check the operation of the VSS hardware providers

 Possible resolutions include:

-- Open Event Viewer and check for events related to VSS that mention hardware and software providers.
+- Open Event Viewer and check for events related to Volume Shadow Copy Service (VSS) that mention hardware providers.

-- Ensure that VSS hardware and software providers are operating properly.
+- Make sure that VSS hardware providers are operating properly.

 To perform these procedures, you must have membership in Administrators, or you must have been delegated the appropriate authority.

-Open Event Viewer and check for events related to VSS hardware and software providers
+Open Event Viewer and view events related to VSS hardware providers

-To open Event Viewer and check for events related to VSS hardware and software providers:
+To open Event Viewer and view events related to VSS hardware providers:

-- Click Start, click Run, type eventvwr.msc, and then click OK.
-If the User Account Control dialog box appears, ensure that the action it displays is what you want, and then click Continue.
+- If Server Manager is not already open, click Start, click Administrative Tools, and then click Server Manager.
+If the User Account Control dialog box appears, confirm that the action it displays is what you want, and then click Continue.

-- In Event Viewer, expand Windows Logs, and then click Application.
+- In the console tree, expand Diagnostics, expand Event Viewer, expand Windows Logs, and then click Application.

-- Make a note of any events that mention VSS hardware or software providers.
+- Note any events that mention VSS hardware providers.

-Ensure that VSS hardware and software providers are operating properly
+Make sure that VSS hardware providers are operating properly

-To ensure that VSS hardware and software providers are operating properly:
+To make sure that VSS hardware providers are operating properly:

-- Open an elevated Command Prompt window.
+Open an elevated Command Prompt.
 Click Start, click All Programs, click Accessories, right-click Command Prompt, and then click Run as administrator.

-- Type list providers, and then press Enter.
+Type vssadmin list providers, and then press Enter.

-- If a provider is missing from the list, try reinstalling it.
+If a provider is missing from the list of registered providers, try reinstalling it.